 "0000000" is admin. password.
 If the password is wrong, the unit will ignore the new IP.
-If the new IP is taken, you will get the message " New IP is Assigned" after the httpget command.
+If the new IP is taken, you will get the message " New IP is Assigned" after the HTTPget command.
 The device will reset automatically.
+(Diagnostics LED is on for 2 second).